jacobgil/pcc/README.md

 ⭐ This is a python package for dimensionality reduction (DR) with high global structure preservation.

-⭐ That means that unlike in popular DR methods like UMAP, the distances between transformed points - will actually mean anything.**
+⭐ That means that unlike in popular DR methods like UMAP, the distances between transformed points - will actually mean something.

 ⭐ Use PCUMAP for simply enhancing the widely used UMAP method with global structure preservation